 - Computer Mathematics

-Computer Science II is a semester-long course that continues the exploration of computer programing.
-In this class, students focus on “object-oriented programming” through the Java language.
-The topics covered in this course will build heavily on the skills learned in Computer Science I, but the projects will be more theoretical in nature.
+Objected Oriented Programming is a semester-long course that continues the exploration of computer programing.
+In this class, students focus on “object-oriented programming” through the Unity.
+The topics covered in this course will build heavily on the skills learned in Intro to Programming, but the projects will be more theoretical in nature.
 Topics include loops, arrays, functions, classes and objects.

 Students learn how to make 3D models and bring their creations to life using a 3D printer to fabricate their designs in plastic.
 Through a series of tutorials and creative projects, students learn how to model anything they can imagine.
 By the end of the course, students are proficient with computer terminology and concepts relating specifically to digital designers.
 These courses encourage students to further explore 3D modeling and printing, gain more exposure in how to fabricate their designs in plastic and teaches more advanced modeling techniques.